 Yet it is true that some even previously well-known vegan activists and promotors of the cruelty-free diet, do unfortunately ‘fall off the wagon’ returning to eat fish or milk intended for baby calves.
 It does happen.
 Yet the small minority who fall away from a full-on commitment to veganism, rarely if ever, return to eating the flesh of cows, pigs, chickens, ducks, geese, turkeys, rabbits, sheep or lambs.
 It just doesn’t appear to occur with measurable frequency.

-Even so, it is easy enough to let good habits fall by the wayside; especially if we allow ourselves to give into temptation, particularly when the bulk of our social interacts are with non-vegans who put the pressure to forsake our principles for no more a cause than to ‘join in’, and be ‘one of the crowd.’
+Even so, it is easy enough to let good habits fall by the wayside; especially if we allow ourselves to give into temptation, particularly when the bulk of our social interactions are with non-vegans who put the pressure to forsake our principles for no more a cause than to ‘join in’, and be ‘one of the crowd.’
 Vegans and environmental activists are indeed up against it.
 In most regular social circles as well as workplaces, caring about what you eat, what you consume and support, unfortunately isn’t considered ‘hip’.

 Sometimes it feels like we are swimming against the tide – always the odd-ball, always the butt of inside jokes.

 This type of pressure to fit in, can and will take its toll on both our confidence as well as mental health.
-Pressure from family and close friends as well as work colleagues to ‘give up this craziness’ can cause even the most dedicated and experienced activists, severe emotional distress that often goes unrecognised, until it shows up as debilitating depression, chronic anxiety and even thoughts and attempts at suicide.
+Pressure from family and close friends as well as work colleagues to ‘give up this craziness’ can cause even the most dedicated and experienced activists, severe emotional distress that often goes unrecognized, until it shows up as debilitating depression, chronic anxiety and even thoughts and attempts at suicide.

 Birds Of A Feather Flock Together